select/audius/README.md

 },
 ```

-### Web scaper plugin
+### Web scaper channels

-A web scraper plugin is an object with data and functions
+A web scraper channel can be created by using URL patterns or a custom  object with data entries and functions.
 The functions are evaled and executed in a sandbox in the Audius extension.

 It must implement
-- `getUrl()` returns `{ type: '…', …data, responseTemplate: {type: '…'}}`
+- `getUrl()` which returns `{ type: '…', …data, responseTemplate: {type: '…'}}`
 - a fuction that processes the data retrived from the call that `getURL` triggers

 Available types: